Joey Wendle Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.63).
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.64).

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs given up (93 total, 1.3 per game).

-- The Nationals will send Irvin (1-3) to make his eighth start of the season.
-He is 1-3 with a 6.10 ERA and 23 strikeouts through 31 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his 15th of the season.
+He is 4-7 with a 4.81 ERA and 51 strikeouts through 78 2/3 innings pitched.

-- In his most recent time out on Tuesday, June 6, the right-hander tossed four innings against the Arizona Diamondbacks, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday, the lefty tossed five innings against the Houston Astros, allowing two earned runs while surrendering four hits.

-- The 26-year-old has put together a 6.10 ERA and 6.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.